Tadej Pogačar: 2023 – Liege crash and Tour runner-up

-Pogačar started off the 2023 season with a win at the Jaén Paraiso Interior, before winning the overall in the Vuelta a Andalucía, as well as taking three stage victories and the points classification.
+Pogačar began the 2023 season with a win at the Jaén Paraiso Interior, before winning the overall in the Vuelta a Andalucía, as well as taking three stage victories and the points classification.
 Pogačar's next race was Paris-Nice, where he again won the overall and three stages, defeating his rival Jonas Vingegaard in their first stage race head-to-head since the 2022 Tour de France.

 Pogačar continued his dominant start to the season with a podium finish at E3 Saxo Classic, before claiming victory at the 2023 Tour of Flanders, dropping defending champion Mathieu van der Poel on the Kwaremont and riding solo for the final 19 km.
 This made Pogačar only the third male cyclist to win both the Tour de France and Tour of Flanders, after Louison Bobet and Eddy Merckx.
 Next, Pogačar won the Amstel Gold Race and La Flèche Wallonne, completing the Ardennes triple after winning Liège–Bastogne–Liège in 2021.

 At the start of the 2023 Liège–Bastogne–Liège on 23 April, Pogačar crashed with Mikkel Honore, which left him with a fractured wrist, bringing an end to his race.
 His wrist was successfully operated on and Pogačar was able to return to training on the indoor bike a few weeks after, before joining his team at their training camp in Sierra Nevada.
 This injury occurred only months away from the Tour de France, casting doubts on whether he would be fit to race or be in the form he needed to compete in the General Classification and he had only two race days to get in shape before the Tour de France.

 Pogačar won Stage 6 of the Tour de France 2023 from Tarbes to Cauterets-Cambasque, and Stage 20 from Belfort to Le Markstein.
 He came second overall in the general classification and has won the white jersey a record fourth time.
 He also set the record of days in white jersey at 75 days in total.

 In August, Pogačar attended the UCI World Championships, where he took bronze in the road race behind Mathieu van der Poel and Wout van Aert.
 To finish his season, Pogačar won the 2023 Il Lombardia, his third consecutive victory at the race.